sabbir-salman/Hotel-Management-System/README.md

 ## Project Title
 This is a simple Java Project.
 Which is made by an open source Java-based framework JavaFX.
 This is our second SD project and very first Java project in varsity life.

-Follow this link for overview of this project: https://youtu.be/hNFOmj3mXpQ
+Follow this link for a short overview of this project: https://youtu.be/hNFOmj3mXpQ
 ## Project Name
 Burj Al Dhaka